Sustainability disclosure regarding the Sustainable Finance Disclosure Regulation (SFDR)

 Sustainability risks (Article 3 of the SFDR)

-StartGreen's ESG policy describes how sustainability risks are identified and mitigated by the funds.
-'Sustainability risk' means an environmental, social or governance event or condition which, if it occurs, could cause a material adverse effect on the value of the investment.
+StartGreen Capital's ESG policy describes how sustainability risks are identified and mitigated by the funds.
+'Sustainability risk' is defined as an environmental, social or governance event or circumstance that, if it occurs, could have a material adverse effect on the value of the investment.

-The goal of our ESG policy is to identify both ESG risks (potential negative returns effects) and ESG opportunities (potential capital appreciation).
-For example, we exclude sectors that are not in line with our values, such as the arms industry.
-During the due diligence phase, we identify potential company-specific ESG risks, such as nitrogen emissions, and opportunities, such as enhancing diversity.
-If we decide to invest, these material items are included in an ESG action plan or 100-day plan and monitored periodically.
-The combination of these practices should lead to fewer risks (e.g. reputational risk), more future-proof and attractive companies (both for talent and future investors) and thus a better return.
+The aim of our ESG policy is to identify both ESG risks (potential negative return effects) and ESG opportunities (potential value enhancement).
+In this way, we exclude sectors that do not align with our values, such as the arms industry, oil and gas industry (fossil fuels), tar sands oil companies and the tobacco industry.
+During the due diligence phase, we identify potential company-specific ESG risks, such as nitrogen emissions, and opportunities, such as strengthening diversity.
+If we decide to invest, material ESG risks (if present) are periodically monitored.
+The combination of these practices should lead to lower risks (such as reputational risk), more future-proof and attractive portfolio companies (for both talent and future investors) and therefore to better returns.
 Below you can see the ESG process in a schematic overview.

-With the ESG survey, we thoroughly investigate whether the company has a possible negative impact on sustainability factors (inside-out), such as environmental pollution or child labor in the supply chain.
-We also analyze per company whether it faces serious external sustainability risks (outside-in), for example a physical climate risk that, if materialized, could lead to a material adverse effect on the value of the investment.
+Before we provide financing to a company, we investigate with our ESG survey whether the company has a potentially negative impact on sustainability factors ('inside-out'), such as environmental pollution or child labor in the supply chain.
+We also analyze per company whether it faces serious external sustainability risks ('outside-in'), for example a physical climate risk that, if it materializes, could lead to a material adverse effect on the value of the investment.

-Below is an overview of the ESG items we analyze for each financing:
+Below you will find an overview of the ESG items that we analyze prior to providing financing.

 Consideration of the Principal Adverse Impacts (Article 4 of the SFDR)

-For both 2021 and 2022, StartGreen Capital has asked its portfolio companies to report on the 'adverse effects on sustainability' arising from the SFDR, better known as 'Principal Adverse Impacts' (PAIs).
-These are indicators about potentially unfavorable effects on people (including diversity, employee safety, human rights) and the environment (including greenhouse gases, biodiversity, waste).
+Since 2021, StartGreen Capital has been conducting an annual survey among its portfolio companies to report on topics arising from the SFDR, including the 'adverse effects on sustainability', better known by the English name “Principal Adverse Impacts” (PAIs).
+These concern indicators of potentially adverse effects on people (including diversity, employee safety, human rights) and the environment (including greenhouse gases and waste or biodiversity).

-Many of StartGreen Capital's portfolio companies are relatively young and small.
-Due to the size of the companies, data on this is often not publicly available or via a data provider (as is the case with some large listed companies).
+Many of StartGreen Capital’s portfolio companies are relatively young and small.
+Due to the size of the companies, data on these is often not publicly available or available via a data provider (as is the case with some large listed companies).
 In addition, the portfolio companies themselves often do not have the resources and/or obligation to report on these PAI indicators.
-The survey is therefore completed on a best-effort basis.
+The survey is therefore completed on a “best-effort” basis.
+Because StartGreen Capital is dependent on the quality of the information it receives from portfolio companies, it was unable in previous years to guarantee the necessary completeness and quality required for a publication of PAI statements.

-Since StartGreen Capital invests in sustainable companies at its core and many of the PAI indicators have already been assessed during the ESG due diligence, the probability that material negative effects will occur is small.
+Since StartGreen Capital invests in sustainable companies based on its mission and many of the PAI indicators have already been assessed during the ESG due diligence, the likelihood of material, negative effects is considered small.

-StartGreen Capital pays all employees a fixed monthly fee that is not dependent on objectives.
-StartGreen Capital can pay out discretionary variable remunerations, these are remunerations that are linked to the achievement of criteria in relation to the performance of the employee, but also to the financial soundness of StartGreen Capital.
-The ratio between fixed and variable remuneration is appropriate and can never exceed 20 percent of the fixed income.
-StartGreen Capital does not work with guaranteed variable remuneration.
+StartGreen Capital pays all employees a fixed monthly compensation that is not dependent on targets.
+StartGreen Capital can pay discretionary variable rewards, these are rewards that are linked to achieving criteria in relation to the employee's performance, but also in relation to the financial solidity of StartGreen Capital.
+The ratio between fixed and variable rewards is appropriate and can never exceed 20 percent of the fixed income.
+StartGreen Capital does not work with guaranteed variable rewards.

-StartGreen has the statutory objective to 'have a significant positive impact on society and the environment in general through its business operations and activities'.
-The remuneration of employees is therefore always linked to objectives that ideally make a positive contribution to, but in no case have a negative impact on, one of the Sustainable Development Goals.
-Investments and financing may only qualify for the quantitative targets if the ESG risks have been sufficiently assessed and endorsed in advance by the committee mandated for this purpose.
+StartGreen Capital has the statutory objective to 'have a significant positive impact on society and the environment in general through its business operations and activities'.
+Employee remuneration is therefore always linked to objectives that ideally make a positive contribution to, but in no case have a negative impact on, one of the Sustainable Development Goals.
+Investments and financing may only be eligible for the quantitative objectives if the ESG risks have been sufficiently assessed and approved in advance by the committee mandated for this purpose.

 Read it here full remuneration policy.

-Fund disclosures website (Article 10 of the SFDR)
+Website fund disclosures (Article 10 of the SFDR)

-The other StartGreen labels do not fall under the SFDR or have since been closed and are therefore not included in the above overview.
+The other mandates of StartGreen Capital do not fall under the SFDR or have since been closed and are therefore not included in the overview above.

 StartGreen Capital